Staff

 Thakshila is an experienced technical scientist helping with our studies of viral quantification, sequencing and flow cytometry.
 She obtained her science degree in Sri Lanka and is a very experienced laboratory scientist.
 She is also our diligent safety and compliance officer.

 Robyn completed a BSc (Honors) in our department in 2016 topping her honors class.
 She has previously worked in several IT areas and brings a wide range of skills to our lab.
-She is working with Adam on several influenza immunity projects and is a very valued team member.
+She is working with Adam on several immunity projects and is an extremely valued team member.

 Andrew Kelly

 Andrew completed a Bachelor of Biomedical Science Advanced (Honours) at Monash University in 2021.
-He joins the lab to work with Adam and Robyn on a series on COVID-19 and Influenza projects.
+He joined our lab to work with Adam and Robyn on a series of projects involving protein expression systems.

 Students